 The acid/alkaline diet proponents also fail to take into account many of the beneficial acids that the human body requires to stay healthy, some examples include amino acids(protein), vitamins such as pantothenic acid(B5) or even fatty acids.

-The health benefits of eating a diet rich in plant foods such as fruits and vegetables, also has virtually nothing to do with how “alkaline” these foods are, but a myriad of proven factors such as their micro-nutrient content(vitamins/minerals), how rich these foods are in digestive system supportive fiber, the antioxidant content, the potent anti-inflammatory and disease modifying phytonutrient’s these foods contain such as polyphenols and so on.
+The health benefits of eating a diet rich in plant foods such as fruits and vegetables, also has virtually nothing to do with how “alkaline” these foods are, but a myriad of proven factors such as their micro-nutrient content(vitamins/minerals), how rich these foods are in digestive system supportive fiber, the antioxidant content, the potent anti-inflammatory and disease modifying phytonutrient’s these foods contain such as polyphenols, phyto-estrogens, anti-tumor compounds and so on.

 Here in this article, we are going to take a look at some of the cutting-edge scientific research and highest quality evidence available to debunk the acid/alkaline diet myth.